 Vice President, CAS Dx, and CEO, Molecular Dx and Life Sciences Group, CAS Diagnostics; Vice President, Medite, and CEO, Medite-Great China, Medite GmBH

-My career in in vitro diagnostics has been driven by my science education in biochemistry and molecular biology.
+My career in vitro diagnostics has been driven by my science education in biochemistry and molecular biology.
 I’m interested in adding finance and business strategy to my educational portfolio, not only to boost my own personal career, but to help improve my business on the global stage.

 All of my life’s professional achievements have been directly linked to my education and the network built from my educational experiences.
 So when I decided to apply for an executive MBA program, I wanted the best.
 Booth is famous for its academic standards and offers what I’m looking for to improve my knowledge base.
 I’ve already joined the Shanghai chapter of the Alumni Club of China and have made great connections.